MalayNagda/Camera_model/README.md

 Using the images of a scene taken from a single camera, it is possible to localize the pose of the camera from atleast four known points in 3D as a PnP problem.
 The four points are found by detecting Aruco markers.
 <p align="center">
   <img src="output/task_6/camera_pose.png">
-  "The pose of the camera in 11 views using "left_0.png" to "left_10.png"."
+  The pose of the camera in 11 views using "left_0.png" to "left_10.png.
 </p>